Exploring Digital Photography & Alaska: The Last Frontier

 – Aurora Borealis – One evening in Fairbanks will be dedicated to chasing the Northern Lights.

-Alaska can be very cold in March, and you MUST be prepared for the weather in order to take the class.
+Alaska is very cold in the winter, and you MUST be prepared for the weather in order to take the class.
 Bringing warm clothing is essential and required.
 Here is a list of necessary clothing:

 • -> base layers